Amazon ECS task definition parameters - Amazon Elastic Container Service

 Required: No

 A key/value map of labels to add to the container.
-This parameter maps to Labels in the Create a container section of the Docker Remote API and the --label option to docker run.
+This parameter maps to Labels in the docker create-container command and the --label option to docker run.

 This parameter requires version 1.18 of the Docker Remote API or greater on your container instance.